sendwithus/battlesnake/README.md

         $ CFLAGS='-std=c99' pip install -r requirements.txt

-6. We use foreman to actually run the server.
-It's bundled with the Heroku command line tools so you can [install those](https://devcenter.heroku.com/articles/heroku-command) or you can run `$ sudo gem install foreman`.
+6. We use foreman to run the game server.
+To install, you'll use Ruby's `gem`:

+        $ sudo gem install foreman

 7. With foreman installed, the python environment set up, and the vagrant VM setup finished, we're ready to run this shit!